data-apis/array-api/spec/API_specification/type_promotion.rst

 .. note::
    Behavior is not specified when mixing a Python ``float`` and an array with an integer data type; this may give ``float32``, ``float64``, or raise an exception.
 Behavior is implementation-specific.

+   Similarly, behavior is not specified when mixing a Python ``complex`` and an array with a real-valued data type; this may give ``complex64``, ``complex128``, or raise an exception.
+Behavior is implementation-specific.

-   The behavior is also not specified for integers outside of the bounds of a given integer data type.
+   Behavior is also not specified for integers outside of the bounds of a given integer data type.
 Integers outside of bounds may result in overflow or an error.